COVID-19 VACCINE INFORMATION

-Capital Region Medical Center is working very closely with local and state public health officials, as well as following guidance from the Centers for Disease Control and Prevention (CDC) to address this public health concern.
-Additional cases have been identified, in increasing numbers, in each of the United States.
-For more information about cases in Missouri, visit Missouri Department of Health and Senior Services.
+Capital Region Medical Center is working closely with local and state public health officials, as well as following guidance from the Centers for Disease Control and Prevention (CDC) to address this public health concern.

 Capital Region is prepared and committed to providing excellent care for all of our patients as our country and our community face the effects of the COVID-19 pandemic.
-We have spent the last few weeks planning and preparing for a surge of patients in our hospital and working diligently and rapidly to implement complex solutions that are vital to the health of our patients, employees and community.
+We continue to work diligently and rapidly to implement complex solutions that are vital to the health of our patients, employees and community.

 Some of the new practices that we have implemented are: